rqlite/rqlite/DOC/KUBERNETES.md

 ### Create a StatefulSet
 For a rqlite cluster to function properly in a production environment, the rqlite nodes require a persistent network identifier and storage.
 This is what a _StatefulSet_ can provide.
 Retrieve the Stateful set configuration, apply it, and a 3-node rqlite cluster will be created.

+Download and apply the Statefulset configuration like so:
 ```bash
 curl -s https://raw.githubusercontent.com/rqlite/kubernetes-configuration/master/statefulset-3-node.yaml -o rqlite-3-nodes.yaml
 kubectl apply -f rqlite-3-nodes.yaml